“It is not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for”- Robert Kiyosaki

 Invest your money correctly so that it creates another source of income.
 Don’t let your money sit still on your bank accounts.
 Let it earn some extra bucks for you.
 Let’s explore some investment options in this personal finance blog.

 Everyone should have a savings account.
 It’s risk free and you can take the money out anytime.
 However, the interest rates are quite low that is around 4% (varies from one bank to another).

 Fixed deposit is another risk-free investment option.
 But the interest rates are little higher than savings accounts which is around 6% (it varies from one bank to another bank).
 It comes with a fixed tenure along with fixed returns.

 You can also choose to invest in individual stocks and stock mutual funds.
-Research on various stocks before investing and choose long term investment options.
-Look for companies with lower debts, higher RoE (Return on Equity) and RoCE (Return of Capital Employed).
+With the help of the best stock research tools, you can keep an eye on various stocks before investing.
+Look for companies with lower debts, higher RoE (Return on Equity), and RoCE (Return of Capital Employed).